digital4better/fruggr-samples/functional-units/fruggr-scanner/testing-local-script/README.md

 ### Successful execution

-You should see such output when your script is ok.
+You should see such output when your script is ok:

 ```
 $ docker compose up